 When it comes to a date night in, it’s nice to have most of the work done but still have a little fun and interaction together in the kitchen.
 After all, that’s what makes a dinner date night at home different from going out.

-The sous vide makes guaranteed perfection a reality and does most of the work for you ahead of time.
+The sous vide method makes guaranteed perfection a reality and does most of the work for you ahead of time.
 And for another steak date night, try Steak au Poivre.

 The Date Night Prep Ahead

 You can even sous vide the filets ahead of time, then chill them in the bag, then re-warm in a water bath at 110 degrees for about an hour before searing.
-Since the steaks only take an hour to cook anyway, it sort of defeats the purpose.
-It makes more sense to pre-cook when it’s a piece of meat that takes
+Since the steaks only take an hour to cook, it sort of defeats the purpose.
+It makes more sense to pre-cook when it’s a piece of meat that takes a

 For the Béarnaise Sauce, you can totally make it ahead of time and reheat it slowly in a double boiler while the steaks finish.
 It’s not a sauce that takes